 - The perming solution may cause contact dermatitis if not rinsed out on time (3).

 - Chemicals like hydrogen peroxide are known to cause hair damage due to their oxidizing properties.
+Glyceryl mono thioglycolate used for acid perm might also cause allergies.

 - Perming solutions for colored hair may have stronger effects.
 Be careful while choosing perming solutions at home.
 Most stylists will let you get a perm done if your hair color requires just one process.

 Perming your hair has its benefits and disadvantages.
 While it can make your hair look stunning, it also may cause damage.
 If you do perm your hair, ensure you follow certain maintenance tips to reduce the side effects.
 With the right hair care habits, you sure can enjoy the advantages of perming without hurting your tresses.
+When you opt for a perm, it is imperative to have it done by professionals and to do treatments and care for the hair.